+Division of Biblical Studies

+The purpose of the Division of Biblical Studies is to equip students with a foundational knowledge and skill in the interpretation and application of the Bible

+Department of Semitics and Old Testament Studies

+Department of New Testament Literature and Exegesis

+Department of Bible Exposition

+Dr. Dillion L. Johnson, Condinato

 Semitics and Old Testament Studies

-Kenneth L. Barker, Department Chairman, Professor Donald R. Glenn, Associate Professor Walter R. Bodine, Assistant Professor Eugene H. Merrill, Assistant Professor Allen P. Ross, Assistant Professor Jack S. Deere, Instructor
+Donald R. Glenn, Department Chairman, Professor Walter R. Bodine, Assistant Professor Eugene H. Merrill, Assistant Professor Allen P. Ross, Assistant Professor Robert B. Chisholm, Jr., Instructor Jack S. Deere, Instructor

 The purpose of this department is to equip students to do accurate exegetical work in the Old Testament by comprehending grammar and syntax, textual criticism, and Old Testament backgrounds and by applying principles of exegesis to the Old Testament.

+Th.M.
+AND S.T.M.
+COURSES

 For a major in Semitics and Old Testament Studies in the Th.M. program at least eight semester hours of elective credit and a master's thesis or research project in the field are required, in addition to the prescribed work.
 Majors in this department must also complete 111 Rapid Hebrew Reading or demonstrate equivalent proficiency by oral examination over material assigned by the department, and are encouraged to take two or more exegesis courses.
 At least eight of the student's elective hours must be taken outside his major and in several departments.
 Students who intend to major in Old Testament are strongly encouraged to take either 101-102 during the summer between their first and second years or 103 and 104 during the summer between their second and third years.

+PRESCRIBED COURSES

+101- Elements of Hebrew

+Chisholm, Deere, Ross

-- 101-102 Elements of Hebrew Deere, Merrill, Ross A study of the basic principles of phonology, morphology, and syntax of biblical Hebrew, with selected portions of the Hebrew Old Testament translated and analyzed, including the early chapters of Genesis.
+102 A study of the basic principles of phonology, morphology, and syntax of biblical Hebrew, with selected portions of the Hebrew Old Testament translated and analyzed, including the early chapters of Genesis.

 Prescribed, second year.
+6 hours.

+103 Introduction to Hebrew Exegesis

+Deere, Glenn, Ross

-6 hours. - 103 Introduction to Hebrew Exegesis Barker, Glenn, Ross An introduction to the basic tools and methods for textual criticism and for lexical and syntactical analysis of the Hebrew text, with application of these methods to readings in Jonah and Ruth.
+An introduction to the basic tools and methods for textual criticism and for lexical and syntactical analysis of the Hebrew text, with application of these methods to readings in Jonah and Ruth.

 Prescribed, fall semester, third year.
+3 hours.

-3 hours. - 104 Principles of Hebrew Exegesis
+104 Principles of Hebrew Exegesis

+Deere, Glenn, Ross

-An introduction to the method of Old Testament exegesis by means of guided exegetical research in selected Psalms.
+An introduction to the method of Old Testament exeges by means of guided exegetical research in selected Psalms.

 Prescribed, spring semester, third year.
-3 hours. - 107 Old Testament Introduction

-A study of the composition, preservation, and meaning of the Old Testament in the light of ancient Near Eastern backgrounds, and a study of selected historical and literary Old Testament problems.

-Prescribed, fourth year, fall semester.
 3 hours.

+107 Old Testament Introduction

+Bodine

+A study of the composition, preservation, and meaning of the Old Testament in light of ancient Near Eastern backgrounds, and a study of selected historical and literary Old Testament problems.

+Prescribed, fall semester, fourth year.
+3 hours.

+ELECTIVE COURSES

-In addition to the elective courses listed below, 342 Field Study of the Bible may also be credited in this department.
+In addition to the elective courses listed below, 344 Field Study of the Bible may also be credited in this department.
 Elective offerings for a given semester are subject to change without advance notice.

-100 Review of Hebrew

-An intensive review of the elements of two years of biblical Hebrew with emphasis on phonology, morphology, syntax, and vocabulary and on their application to biblical exegesis.

-Elective, summer.
-3 hours, noncredit.

-- Advanced Hebrew Grammar
+110 Advanced Hebrew Grammar

+Glenn

 Advanced study in Hebrew grammar correlated with Semitic grammar in general and related to the exegesis of the Hebrew Bible.
 Elective, fall semester.
+3 hours.

-3 hours. - 111 Rapid Hebrew Reading
+111 Rapid Hebrew Reading

+Deere or Merrill

 A study of selected portions of the Hebrew text with emphasis on rapid reading, including sight reading.

 Elective, spring semester.
-2 hours. - 115 Old Testament Word Studies
+2 hours.